InWonYeu/interphon/docs/source/pre_process.rst

 ********

-After finishing the :ref:`label_preparation_before_phonon_calculations` for a targeted unit cell, phonon computations are progressed by evaluating the dynamical matrix and its eigenvalue-eigenvector pairs.
+After finishing the :ref:`label_preparation_before_phonon_calculations` for a targeted unit cell, phonon computations are progressed by evaluating the :ref:`dynamical matrix <label_dynamical_matrix>` and its eigenvalue-eigenvector pairs.

-To obtain the dynamical matrix elements of a targeted unit cell, atomic forces in response to a set of atomic displacements are required and the forces should be evaluated using supercell consisting of several unit cells.
+To obtain the :ref:`dynamical matrix <label_dynamical_matrix>` elements of a targeted unit cell, atomic forces in response to a set of atomic displacements are required and the forces should be evaluated using supercell consisting of several unit cells.